bassmanitram/actions-for-nautilus/README.md

 * support for all the command line placeholders implemented by the `filemanager/nautilus-actions` project, with the same semantics

+[A configuration application](#configuration_ui) by the name "Actions For Nautilus Configurator" is installed into your desktop applications collection.

 The included sample `config.json` file shows how to set up a config.
-When you change it you will need to restart Nautilus - `nautilus -q` from a command line or prompt.
+When you change it with the configurator, you will need to restart Nautilus by clicking on the button that is so-marked.

 # Installation
 ## Install Dependencies

+Firstly, of course, the extension relies upon GNOME and GNOME Files (aka Nautilus) being installed.

+Then it extension relies on `python 3+`, `nautilus-python`, and certain process management tools (which are likely already installed but just in case :)).

-Fedora `sudo dnf install nautilus-python python3-gobject`
+* Fedora `sudo dnf install nautilus-python python3-gobject procps-ng`

-Ubuntu `sudo apt install python3-nautilus python3-gi`
+* Ubuntu `sudo apt install python3-nautilus python3-gi procps`

-Arch `sudo pacman -S python-nautilus python-gobject`
+* Arch `sudo pacman -S python-nautilus python-gobject procps-ng`

 ## Download & Install the Extension

 1. `git clone https://github.com/bassmanitram/actions-for-nautilus.git`
 2. `cd actions-for-nautilus`
 3. `make install`
 4. Restart the Nautilus (`nautilus -q`) if not seeing the options.

 ## Uninstallation

 1. `cd path/to/actions-for-nautilus`
 2. `make uninstall`
 3. Restart the Nautilus (`nautilus -q`) if still seeing the options after uninstall.